parsegon/math-css/README.md

 * quick depictions of integrals, summations, products, and alike.
 * need a fast loading time on a static page.
 Calculus CSS uses no JS.
 None!
 * Need Zoomable, Responsive design.
 Calculus CSS is built like a **c**hoo-**c**hoo-**s** train.
+* Want to use special math symbols but no time for Unicode.

 **What isn't Calculus CSS made for?**
 * While an all CSS solution is nice, there are limits.
 Calculus CSS will not be able to scale as easily.
 If you need users to interact with your math, I highly recommend a Javascript engine like MathJax (https://www.mathjax.org/).

+##Table of Contents
+*Getting Started
+*Integrals, Products, Summations
+*Derivatives and Fractions
+*Some <hr> injection magic
+*General Operands
+*Exponents

+##Getting Started
 How do I use it?

 First, add the css file to your repository: